Social Aspects of Recovery

 When we give to others, we receive as much or more back for ourselves.
 The St. Gregory Recovery Program© emphasizes the importance of giving of self and serving others in order to help our guests to re-imagine their place in the world with a renewed focus on caring for and serving others.
 Volunteer activities such as visiting a nursing home, helping to build or paint a house, planting a community garden, and many others create an environment of service and care for others.

 Such a communal mindset serves to discourage the selfish behavioral patterns that accompany addiction and to provide a true sense of self-worth through service to others.
 Many guests continue to volunteer 2-3 times per week several years beyond their graduation from St. Gregory Recovery Center.

 family relationships in addiction recovery

 Family relationships are frequently the most important relationships any of us has.
 Long-term substance abuse strains these relationships often to the point of breaking.
 Our clinical sessions help guests to identify broken or breaking relationships while focusing on building accountability and taking steps needed to begin to rebuild trust and restore these damaged relationships.

 Additional on-site visits are available throughout the program for guests as is clinically appropriate.
 These family visits provide an opportunity for guests to share their treatment experience with their families and to engage them in the therapeutic process.

 St. Gregory Retreat Centers is well known for treating not only the physical addiction, but also the deep spiritual issues, bringing in the every important social aspects of recovery.
-To speak with an admissions counselor, please contact us today.
+To speak with our admissions team, please contact us today.